corbado/example-passkeys-javascript/README.md

-# Passkey-First Authentication with Vanilla JavaScript and Corbado
+# JavaScript Passkey Example App

 This is a sample implementation of the Corbado Vanilla JavaScript component being integrated into a plain HTML, CSS & JavaScript web application.